chs415009/AI-Cafeteria-Price-Evaluator/README.md

 ### Collecting Data

 We collected photos from students dining at the cafeteria.
-To ensure the amount and variety of the data,we also combined our data with images from https://github.com/andywu0913/Chinese-Cafeteria-Food-Recognition/tree/experiencor. <br/>
+To ensure the amount and variety of the data,we also combined our data with images from: [GitHub resource](https://github.com/andywu0913/Chinese-Cafeteria-Food-Recognition/tree/experiencor) <br/>

 Initial data is available at the link below: <br/>
 https://drive.google.com/drive/folders/1hBlf0RE-n4SQvG3TB5R9vAsyc8LkWLCa?usp=drive_link <br/>